named-josie/Named-josie/README.md

 ⚡ Some fun things about me ⚡
 * I think I am Funny
 * I was born on Friday 13th
-* I'm a dog lover
 * I love traveling
 * I'm into all things Disney, especially Marvel
-* I'm a movie enthusiast and music junkie
 * My weakness is Pizza.🍕

 <h3 align="left">Connect with me:</h3>